OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.6/outlook-requirement-set-1.6.md

 ## What's new in 1.6?

-Requirement set 1.6 includes all of the features of [Requirement set 1.5](../requirement-set-1.5/outlook-requirement-set-1.5.md).
+Requirement set 1.6 includes all of the features of [requirement set 1.5](../requirement-set-1.5/outlook-requirement-set-1.5.md).
 It added the following features.

 - Added new APIs for contextual add-ins to get the entity or RegEx match that the user selected to activate the add-in.
 - Added a new API to open a new message form.